VNangia/112_Andoird_Text_App/README.txt

-I. MINIMUM SYSTEM REQUIREMENTS
-¥Android mobile dvice, mobile or tablet.
+I. MINIMUM SYSTEM REQUIREMENTS ï¿½Android mobile dvice, mobile or tablet.
 Suggested Android version 2.2+

 II.
 ABOUT
 This script is a simple SMS application that runs on an adroid device using the sl4a application and Python4Andoird module.

 III.
 HOW TO INSTALL sl4a
-¥ Make sure you are able to download applications from unknown sources.
+ï¿½ Make sure you are able to download applications from unknown sources.
 This setting can be found under application settings on the android phone.
 1)Navagate to (http://code.google.com/p/android-scripting/downloads/list)
 on your smart phone and download sl4a_r*.apk, where * denotes the